-- Conversions: the number of tracked conversions, such as sales or streams, that we can attribute to your Linkfire link.
-This number does not include conversions from sources that have not been integrated with Linkfire yet.
+- Items sold: the number of tracked purchases that we can attribute to your Linkfire link.
+This number does not include purchases from sources that have not integrated with Linkfire yet.

-- Conversion rate: the percentage of conversions on supported services against the number of click-throughs.
+- Items sold per click-through: the ratio of purchases on supported services against the number of click-throughs.

 This section will give you an overview of the distribution of your traffic sources for your links based on the channels or activity IDs you defined when creating the link, as well as referrals to your link which are automatically detected.
 For each of the three tabs, you can choose to display the data either by Visits or Click-through rate.

 - Channel distribution: the channels section displays the number of visitors that reached your link through specific channels, as defined when creating the link - click here to read about how to set up Channel for more detailed tracking.

 - Referrer distribution: this section displays the distribution of visitors that have been referred to your link from specific sources.
 Referrers are automatically detected by Linkfire, and when it is impossible to detect the source of the traffic, the data will be displayed as “Unknown”.
 We are not able to differentiate between different internal sources on the same platform.
 For example, if you share a link across two different Facebook pages at three different times of the day, you can track all six instances using a combination of Channels and Activities.
 All six instances will be filed as “facebook.com” on the Referrer overview - click here to read more on how Referred information is collected and reported.

 - Activity tracking: In addition to tracking your traffic by Channels, you can also associate a certain Activity with your link each time you share it.
 You can, for example, use activities to track the performance of the same link shared at different times of the day - click here to read more on how to use Activities.